oliverbaptiste/arcana/assets/smith-waite.md

 ## The Greater Arcana & Their Divinatory Meanings

+0. **The Fool**—
 1. **The Magician**—Skill, diplomacy, address, sickness, pain, loss, disaster, self-confidence, will, the Querent himself (if male). *Reversed:* Physician, Magus, mental illness, disgrace, disquiet.
 2. **The High Priestess**—Secrets, mystery, the future as yet unrevealed, the woman who interests the Querent (if male); the Querant (if female); silence, tenacity; wisdom, science, surface knowledge.
 3. **The Empress**—
 4. **The Emperor**—